mmark-md/mmark/README.md

   newline.
 Nevertheless, hard line breaks in the form of backslash before newline are supported (these are more explicit too).
-* All URI references (in links, images, autolinks, etc.) are parsed as per RFC 3986, no special escaping is supported.
-In addition to that, when a URI reference in not enclosed with `<` and `>`, then closing parenthesis character `)` is not considered part of URI (use `<uri>` syntax if you want closing parenthesis as part of a URI).
+* All URI references (in links, images, autolinks, etc.) are parsed as per RFC 3986, no support for escaping or support for entity and numeric character references is provided.
+In addition to that, when a URI reference in not enclosed with `<` and `>`, then closing parenthesis character `)` is not considered part of URI (use `<uri>` syntax if you want a closing parenthesis as part of a URI).
 * Putting links in text of another link is not allowed, i.e. no nested links is possible.
 * Putting images in description of other images is not allowed (similarly to the situation with links).
 * HTML inlines are not supported for the same reason why HTML blocks are not supported.

-Not-yet-implemented things:

-* Entity and numeric character references.

 ### Additional information about MMark-specific extensions